 jurisdiction can avoid the potentially lengthy and expensive litigation route

 by submitting the voting change to the Civil Rights Division of the Department of

-Justice, to which the Attorney General of the United States has delegated the authority to
+Justice, to which the Attorney General has delegated the authority to

 administer the Section 5 review process.
 The jurisdiction can implement the change if the